-Do mercury amalgam fillings release toxic levels of mercury into the body?
+Mercury amalgam fillings do not release toxic levels of mercury into the body, and are harmless.

 Therein lies the disputed point.
 A small but very vocal minority of dentists and other people believe that the levels of mercury released from amalgam fillings is high, and in some cases that it's dangerous or even lethal.

 I am personally acquainted with two people who suffered for years from chronic fatigue, and both reported immediate relief when they had their amalgam fillings removed from their teeth and replaced with ceramic fillings.
-It should be noted that the true causes of Chronic Fatigue Syndrome are well understood and have nothing to do with heavy metal poisoning.
+It should be noted that Chronic Fatigue Syndrome, so far as we know, has no proven connection to heavy metal poisoning.
 Hal Huggins, DDS is a controversial author who has written a number of books warning about the dangers of mercury from amalgam fillings.
 Read the reviews of his books on Amazon, and you'll see that he has a huge following of believers singing Halleluias to him.
 Clearly, the belief that amalgam fillings cause toxic mercury poisoning is widespread and popular.
 Correspondingly, the belief that removal of amalgam fillings causes an immediate reversal of all symptoms is equally widespread.

 Now, these people may indeed have experienced immediate relief upon having the procedure done — I know my two friends did.
 But I'm doubtful that their relief was not at least partially psychological.
 The human body has no mechanism for removing heavy metals from itself.
 This can only be done through chelation therapy, a lengthy and tedious process using the drug EDTA (contrary to folk wisdom, certain high-sulfur vegetables are not useful chelating agents).
 Replacing the fillings may have stopped the alleged introduction of new mercury, but it would not reduce any existing mercury levels in the body.
 If mercury poisoning is indeed the cause of the patient's problem, removal of the amalgam fillings would not produce any relief at all.